amirhosseinalikhah/Test/TrustNote Technical Whitepaper.md

 <h3>Attestor (app = TrustME)</h3>
-<p>No Nodes other than the Attestor Nodes can generate “Attestor” messages, Attestation messages are used to store the attesting results the Node has.
+<p>No Nodes other than the Attestor Nodes can generate “<b>Attestor</b>” messages, Attestation messages are used to store the attesting results the Node has.
 If the first message of a Unit is an Attestation message, then this Unit is an Attestation Unit.
 The contents of Attestor’s message include: Consensus Round, Attestation Unit Index, Latest Stable Consensus Round, Attestation Reward of Latest Stable Consensus Round, Seeds, Difficulty, Attesting Priority, etc.  For more information about the Attestation Unit and how to get attested, please refer to chapter 4: Consensus Mechanisms.</p>

 ```JavaScript
 messages:[{